dhis2/json-tree/README.md

 problem.

 ## Java to JSON Tree
-Crating a (virtual) tree from Java types is handled by the `Json` API.
+Creating a (virtual) tree from Java types is handled by the `Json` API.

 ```java
 JsonString s  = Json.of("hello"); // note: not quoted